This policy applies to applications to begin study at the University of Leeds in the academic year 2023-24.

 Undergraduate part-time applications

-Applications for most part-time courses should be made direct to the University by completing an application form available from the Lifelong Learning Centre.
-Applicants who are uncertain about the qualifications acceptable for part-time undergraduate courses should contact the Lifelong Learning Centre.
-Applications for part-time undergraduate study can be accepted throughout the admissions cycle and, in some cases, even as late as the summer.
+Applications for most part-time courses should be made directly to the University using an application form available from the Lifelong Learning Centre.
+Applicants who are uncertain about the qualifications acceptable for part-time undergraduate courses should contact the Lifelong Learning Centre at firstname.lastname@example.org.
+Applications for part-time undergraduate study can be made throughout the admissions cycle and, in some cases, even as late as the summer.
 Applicants are strongly advised to check admissions deadlines with the Lifelong Learning Centre.

 Applicants will typically be invited for a short interview; they will be informed of the outcome of this, and of any further conditions for entry, as soon as possible following the interview.